 He was begotten “before time began” and Himself was “being life.”

-Ignatius described only the Father as “unbegotten.”
-In other words, only the Father exists without cause.
+Ignatius described the Father alone as “unbegotten.”
+In other words, only the Father exists unconditionally without cause.
 But still, Jesus is extremely close to the Father.
 It is therefore quite possible to define the modern word “God” to include “the only-begotten Son.”
 Then we can translate theos, when it refers to Jesus, as “God.”
 That, however, would not make us Trinitarians, for the Father and the Son are not equal and they are not one Being.

 Perhaps this is all very confusing and complex.
 I guess my simple main point is this: